Tourism 2030 Strategy

 About Tourism 2030

-While this work has been placed on hold while industry and government focus on tourism recovery from the impacts of COVID-19, some background on Tourism 2030 follows.
+This work was placed on hold while industry and government focused on recovery from the impacts of COVID-19.
+The work of Tourism 2030 will now be incorporated into Reimagining the Visitor Economy

 Tourism 2030 development timeframe

-Building on the work of the Beyond Tourism 2020 Steering Committee, further consultation and opportunities for direct input by state and territory governments and tourism industry was undertaken to help build shared ownership of the strategy and also ensure that it aligns with state and territory strategies.
+Building on the work of the Beyond Tourism 2020 Steering Committee, further consultation was undertaken to build shared ownership of the strategy and ensure alignment with state and territory strategies.

 View our consultation webinar